ekara-platform/cli/README.md

 * `--file` The name of the environment descriptor, (optional, if missing we will look for a descriptor named `lagoon.yaml`)
 * `--cert` The location of the docker certificates (optional, can be substituted by an environment variable)
-* `--api`  The version of the docker API (optional, can be substituted by an environment variable)
 * `--host` The url of the docker host(optional, can be substituted by an environment variable)
 * `--param` The [parameters file](./doc/param.md). (optional)
 * `--http_proxy` The http proxy (optional, can be substituted by an environment variable)